 Ensuring your content is in line with the best distribution channels can help your brand stay ahead of the competition in the distribution game.
 This involves monitoring the usage trends and analyzing your data regarding who the average consumer is for any prospective digital distribution channel.

 What’s the size of your audience on social media?
 How many subscribers open your emails?
-How many people visit your website daily?
+How many people visit your website or a landing page daily?
 These questions will help you determine where your target buyer personas are and select the right distribution channel to position your content assets in front of them.
 And if you want to grow your target audience by venturing into international markets, partnering with a reputable international PEO, such as NH Global Partners, will be a wise decision.

 2. Define Your Budget